- Travel and Places

 The nearby cliffs host a number of typical Canarian botanical species and there are some pine and eucalyptus plantations on the hillside slopes.

-Puerto de la Cruz also has a vibrant local community, the portside residents being known known as 'ranilleros', and hosts festivals during the year where the locality comes alive and the streets are filled with townspeople and tourists alike.
+As well as having an interesting history there are established tourist venues together with events that attract visitors.
+Puerto de la Cruz has a vibrant local community, the portside residents being known known as 'ranilleros', and hosts festivals during the year where the locality comes alive and the streets are filled with townspeople and tourists alike.

 Lago Martíanez, Puerto de la Cruz